The derivative market is started as a tool for hedging instrument, later used for arbitrating, speculation, and scalping.

-A bull call spread is a position where you buy a call which is generally In the Money and you sell a call which is generally Out of the Money.
+A bull call spread is a position where you buy a call which is generally In the Money, and you sell a call which is usually Out of the Money.
 Buy a call as lower strike price and sell a call as the higher strike price.

 Bear Put Spread:

-Bear put spread is the position where you buy a put which is generally Out of the Money and you sell a put which is generally In the Money.
+Bear put spread is the position where you buy a put which is generally Out of the Money, and you sell a put which is usually In the Money.
 Buy a put as higher strike price and sell a put at the lower strike price.

 Bull call ladder:

-Bull call ladder means bull call spread only but instead of doing buy 1 lot and sell 1 lot we do the buy 1 lot and sell 2 lots.
+Bull call ladder means bull call spread only, but instead of doing buy one lot and sell one lot we do the buy one lot and sell two lots.